hookup culture statistics

 Surprisingly, when respondents were asked about their motivations for hooking up we did NOT find any significant differences between genders, albeit differences have been present for almost all other aspects of hookup culture.

-We asked respondents to cite all the reasons for hooking up that they felt were important, and the same motivations was reported by both men and female.
+We asked respondents to cite all the reasons for hooking up that they felt were important, and the same motivations were reported by both men and female.

 However, we also asked respondents to report what immediate feelings they acted on the last time they hooked up.
 The answers reveal some new motivations:

-• 80% reported that a sexual desire as a reason they hooked up in the moment.
+• 80% reported that a sexual desire was a reason they hooked up in the moment.

 • 58% reported a spontaneous urge as a reason they hooked up in the moment.

-• 56% reported to feel attracted to the partner as a reason they hooked up in the moment.
+• 56% reported feeling attracted to the partner as a reason they hooked up in the moment.

 • 51% reported intoxication as a reason they hooked up in the moment.

-• 33% reported the willingness of the other person as a reason they hooked up in the moment.
+• 33% reported the willingness of the other person as a reason they hooked up at the moment.

-• 29% reported a desire to feel attractive or desirable as a reason they hooked up in the moment.
+• 29% reported a desire to feel attractive or desirable as a reason they hooked up at the moment.

-Note: In both survey answers respondents was allowed to choose all answers they felt was part of the reason they wanted to hookup or as the reason they did it.
+Note: In both survey answers respondents were allowed to choose all answers they felt were part of the reason they wanted to hookup or as the reason they did it.

 • 82% of men felt glad they engaged in a casual hookup.